Sustainability DisclosureInformation Disclosure Based on TCFD Recommendations

 (1) Reduction targets

-We have set a target of 46% reduction in total greenhouse gas emissions under Scope 1 and Scope 2 (compared to FY2013) by the end of FY2030, (Target 1) and are aiming for carbon neutrality including Scope 3 by FY2050 (Target 2).
+under Scope 1 and Scope 2 (compared to FY2013) by the end of FY2030, (Target 1) and are aiming for

 (2) Results

-Item | Boundary | Goal 1 | Goal 2 | FY2022 Results |
+Target | Boundary | Target Fiscal Year | Level | |

 ---|---|---|---|---|

-Greenhouse gas emissions |
+Scope 1+2 emissions |

-MORESCO domestic group companies consolidated |
+MORESCO domestic group companies (consolidated) |

-46% reduction by FY2030 (compared to FY2013) |
+46% reduction (compared to FY2013) |

-Greenhouse gas emissions |
+Scope 1+2+3 emissions |

-MORESCO domestic group companies consolidated |
+MORESCO domestic group companies (consolidated) |

 *1 Scope 1: Direct emissions from the use of fuel oil, gas, and other fuels in manufacturing processes and business activities. / Scope 2: Indirect emissions due to purchase of electricity and heat from other companies, etc.